Asia-Singapore Infrastructure Roundtable - Building smart and sustainable infrastructure for Asia

-Rail projects are important for building overland connectivity and enabling development.
-However, rail projects are capital intensive and difficult to structure.
-What are the best practices in rail project planning and development, and how can private sector players prepare themselves to enter this sector?
-What are some upcoming technologies which can increase the capital efficiency of rail projects?
+Transport projects are important for building connectivity and enabling development.
+However, such projects are capital intensive and difficult to structure.
+What are the best practices in transport project planning and development, and how can private sector players prepare themselves to enter this sector?
+What are some upcoming technologies which can increase the capital efficiency and security in such projects?

 |6.15 pm||End of Asia-Singapore Infrastructure Roundtable|